 Click the button below to review a web-based version of CuraLinc's Outcomes & Impact case study.

-72% of EAP participants with depression showed ‘significant improvement’ (a positive migration of two risk levels) after using the program.
+Almost 80% of EAP participants with depression reported a measurable improvement after using the program.

-89% of employees with moderate to severe depression migrated to minimal or mild depression after EAP treatment.
+Over three out of every four employees with moderate to severe depression migrated to minimal or mild depression after EAP treatment.

-From among employees who missed at least 40 hours of work prior to using the EAP, only 23% missed any time at all after using the program.
+From among employees who missed at least 40 hours of work prior to using the EAP, only a quarter of them missed any time at all after using the program.

-The percentage of employees at higher alcohol risk levels dropped from 36% to 7% after EAP participation.
+The percentage of employees at higher alcohol risk levels dropped from 30% to 3% after EAP treatment.

-The EAP had a greater impact on productivity and absenteeism from male employees, compared to female employees.
+The EAP had a much greater impact on absenteeism for male employees (12.7 hours reduced), compared to female employees (5.3 hours).